 - Hand in all assessable items of work for all classes

 - Follow all school rules

-If an athlete breaches any of these conditions is may result in disciplinary action.
+If an athlete breaches any of these conditions the may be removed from the program.

 Any questions or comments, please contact the ADP coordinator;

 Athlete Development Program Coordinator